-Set forth below is an excerpt from the Management's Discussion and Analysis of KMPA's audited financial statements for the fiscal years ended June 30, 2013 and 2014, and the unaudited financial statements for the six-month periods ended December 31, 2013 and 2014.
+Set forth below is an excerpt from the Management's Discussion and Analysis of KMPA's audited financial statements for the fiscal years ended June 30, 2014 and 2015 (with the exception of the following Tables A-1, A-2 and A-3 for which there has been added financial information for fiscal years ending 2011 and 2012 not covered in the Management's Discussion and Analysis of KMPA's audited financial statements for the fiscal years ended June 30, 2014 and 2015), and the unaudited financial statements for the four-month periods ended October 31, 2014 and 2015.
 Excluded from the discussion below, but which appears in the Management's Discussion and Analysis accompanying such financial statements, is information regarding the organizational structure of KMPA, the Power Sales Agreements, and a description of PSEC, all of which is set forth in more detail elsewhere in this Official Statement.
 For purposes of consistency, certain defined terms have been used in the discussion below which appear differently in the corresponding Management's Discussion and Analysis.
-KMPA's audited financial statements for the fiscal years ended June 30, 2013 and 2014, and unaudited financial statements for the sixmonth periods ended December 31, 2013 and 2014, as well as the entire Management's Discussion and Analysis for those periods, are included as Appendix A.
+KMPA's audited financial statements for the fiscal years ended June 30, 2014 and 2015, and unaudited financial statements for the four-month periods ended October 31, 2014 and 2015, as well as the entire Management's Discussion and Analysis for those periods, are included as Appendix A.

-Comparison of Fiscal Years Ended June 30, 2013 and June 30, 2014
+Comparison of Fiscal Years Ended June 30, 2014 and June 30, 2015

-KMPA presents the following discussion and analysis in order to provide an overall review of KMPA's financial activities for the fiscal years ending June 30, 2014 and 2013.
+KMPA presents the following discussion and analysis in order to provide an overall review of KMPA's financial activities for the fiscal years ending June 30, 2015 and 2014.
 KMPA encourages readers to consider the information presented here in conjunction with KMPA's financial statements and notes to the basic financial statements to enhance their understanding of KMPA's financial performance.